janellybautista/Financial-Statement-Analysis-Agent/README.md

 asset_to_liability_ratio
 ```

-After the data is saved into SQLite, the script automatically runs SQL queries to retrieve, filter, rank, compare, and create database-based analysis outputs.
+Once the data is stored in SQLite, the script automatically runs SQL queries to retrieve, filter, rank, compare, and create database-based analysis outputs.

-The `sql_calculated_kpis` query reproduces KPI calculations directly from the raw financial columns in SQLite.
-This helps check the pandas-calculated KPI results and shows how the same metrics can be calculated directly with SQL.

-SQL query outputs include:
+SQL query outputs are exported as CSV files, including:

 ```text
 all_records.csv